|Election Period Policy

 Delivery of existing City services will continue on a business-as-usual basis, however, there is a prohibition on implementing and promoting new City services.

-Where a City communications and marketing activity is considered essential for a City service or function, it must be Certified before publication.
+Where a City communications and marketing activity is considered essential for a City service or function, it must be authorised by the CEO before publication.

-Where a City communications or marketing activity is Certified, that activity must be limited to promoting existing City services.
+Where a City communications or marketing activity is authorised that activity must be limited to promoting existing City services.

 No communications or media advice or assistance will be provided by the City in relation to Electioneering or election campaign matters.